Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/classicui-widgets/index.md

 title: Custom Widgets and Validators
 description: Improve your dialogs
 date: 2014-01-02
+redirect_from: /acs-aem-commons/features/widgets.html
 tags: deprecated
 feature-tags: component-dev
 ---

+## Why is this deprecated?

+Since AEM 6.2, UI should be used for developing components.
+Since these widgets are in direct support of ClassicUI widget development, they are deprecated.

 ## Vanity Path Uniqueness Check (Since 1.5.0)